How To Use Gym Equipment For Beginners – SWEAT

 So, you've just started training in a gym.
 Good for you!
-Or maybe you’ve changed your Sweat program to one that uses more equipment and machines.
+Maybe you’ve changed your Sweat strength training program to one that uses more equipment and machines, or perhaps you find yourself stepping into the weights section for the first time.
 Epic!
 If you're new to the gym environment or certain pieces of equipment, getting your head around it all might feel a little daunting.

-It’s normal to feel out of your comfort zone when trying something new, or even feel overwhelmed or intimidated when it seems like everyone else knows what they're doing, but remember, everyone was a beginner once.
+It’s normal to feel out of your comfort zone when trying something new, or even a bit overwhelmed or intimidated when it seems like everyone else knows what they're doing, but remember, everyone has a day one.

-To help you gain the confidence you need to get started with building strength using machines, here’s our guide to some essential gym equipment used in the Sweat programs.
+To help you complete your workouts with confidence as you embark on your strength training journey, here’s our guide to some essential pieces of gym equipment you’ll find in Sweat programs.

 1. Lat pull-down